ruthnaebeck/wit/README.md

 On the LinkedIn Home tab, use this extension to remove "Person X Connected with Person Y" notifications.
 Feature works as you scroll.

 On the LinkedIn Jobs tab, use this extension to filter down to LinkedIn Easy Apply jobs.
-Currently, the extension will only work on loaded jobs.
-Scroll to the bottom of the search results to load all jobs.
+Feature works as you scroll.